ivuorinen/starred/README.md

 - [murphypetercl/ansible-mdgen](https://github.com/murphypetercl/ansible-mdgen) - Python package to automate documentation generation for Ansible
 - [nautobot/nautobot](https://github.com/nautobot/nautobot) - Network Source of Truth & Network Automation Platform
 - [notkmhn/obyde](https://github.com/notkmhn/obyde) - A minimal tool to convert a "standardly" configured Obsidian vault to a Jekyll or Hugo blog.
+- [ofirgall/tmux-window-name](https://github.com/ofirgall/tmux-window-name) - A plugin to name your tmux windows smartly.
 - [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, face recognition, location awareness, color analysis and other ML algorithms.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [pypa/gh-action-pip-audit](https://github.com/pypa/gh-action-pip-audit) - A GitHub Action for pip-audit